DeanD-code/node-red-contrib-odbc-with-pooling/README.md

 * (optional) **`loginTimeout`**: <`number`>

   The number of seconds for an attempt to create a connection before returning to the application

+* (optional) **`closeConnectionIdleTime`**: <`number`>
+  The number of seconds for the pool not to receive requests before closing the pool connections.
+New connection will be made on next request.
+This is ideal for when there is polling an the requests are made once an hour etc as the connections close until needed.

 ### `ODBC query`